Vitamin B3 (niacin, nicotinic acid)

 Vitamin B3 supplements are available as a single vitamin, as part of a B group complex supplement, or within a general multivitamin and mineral supplement.
 The amount provided in supplements range from 0.25mg to 150mg per day in general supplements, and up to 250mg of nicotinamide as a single dose supplement.

-There’s a lack of evidence for the use of Vitamin B3 supplements during pregnancy or breastfeeding.
 If you are pregnant choose supplements specific for pregnancy and avoid single nutrient supplements.